aarern/restructuring-screener/README.md

 # Restructuring Screener

 Description:
-This project is a restructuring screener that analyzes all stock tickers on NASDAQ (Upload-file.xlsx), pulls balance sheet information for the stocks, and calculates liquidity ratios to determine if a company is in distress at first screening.
-The next two steps involve using CapitalIQ to pull in all of the bonds that the initial screening of companies have issued, and then pull their prices and maturity dates.
-The purpose of this was to analyze what the current prices of the bonds are trading at and if there is a large maturity wall that the company won't be able to refinance (NASDAQ-Distressed-Watchlist.xlsm).
+This project pulls financial data from all of the stocks listed on NASDAQ via Python (Upload-file.xlsx), then utilizes Excel VBA and Capital IQ to analyze their bond prices and maturity dates to find discounted bonds and maturity walls, indicating if a business is in distress and if it needs corporate restructuring solutions (NASDAQ-Distressed-Watchlist.xlsm).

 This script purposefully casts a wider net when finding distressed prospects because with this data, you can track if a company is moving towards bankruptcy on a quarterly basis.